 Where EHSL provides additional services to its tenants, it will add service charges to the rent charged and bill these as part of the rent.
-Service charges are designed to cover the cost of providing the services the tenant or scheme requires, and EHSL endeavours to recover the full cost of HB eligible services that it provides.
+Service charges are set to cover the cost of providing and managing the services that the tenant or scheme requires, and EHSL endeavours to recover the full cost of HB eligible services that it provides.
 Information about specific service charges is below.

 Please contact EHSL if you wish to discuss any of your service charges.

 Where included, the Gardening/Grounds Maintenance charge will allow a gardener to attend on a periodic basis to cut grass, clear weeds and nettles, trim hedges, remove leaves, sweep hard standings, and cut back trees.
 The frequency of the visit depends on the size and maturity of the garden.

 Window Cleaning is usually included for sites with communal windows which cannot be cleaned by the tenants.
 Visits are usually made either quarterly or monthly.
 Cleaning internal windows is the responsibility of the tenant(s)

 Where EHSL makes payment to another party for waste removal, it includes this as a service charge.
 This may include bulky waste collections or sanitary waste collection sanitary items)

 Many of EHSL’s properties have an interlinked fire alarm system and emergency lighting which require an engineer to make a periodic Fire Alarm and Emergency Lighting Servicing visit to ensure the system is working correctly.
 If this charge isn’t included it is likely that the cost of providing the service is included within the core rent and paid to the owner of the property.